Computer Science Common Entry

 - Would like to enrol in a degree program that leads to a wide variety of career paths and opportunities?

-LM121 Computer Science is a gateway from Semester 2 (Year 1) to a degree in either:
+LM121 Computer Science is a gateway from Year 1 to a degree in either:

-The Faculty of Science and Engineering currently offers a number of degree programmes oriented around computing technologies.
+The Faculty of Science and Engineering currently offers a number of degree programmes oriented around computer science.
 This programme allows you to take a variety of subjects centred on Computer Science (Common Entry) before deciding to choose a specific programme.

 The Computer Systems degree is a blend of typical computer science and software engineering degree programmes; with an emphasis on artificial intelligence and data science

-Mobile Communications and Security focuses on the construction of safe and secure networks and systems of the future.
+Cyber Security and IT Forensics focuses on the construction of safe and secure networks and systems of the future.

 Computer Games Development concentrates on approaches and technologies for the design and implementation of intelligent games.